jzaragoza21/Election-Analysis/README.md

-# Election_Analysis
+# Election Audit Challenge
-Click here to view the Python Code: [Election Analysis] (https://github.com/jzaragoza21/Election_Analysis/blob/main/PyPoll_Challenge.py)
+Click here to view the Python Code: [Election Analaysis](https://github.com/jzaragoza21/Election_Analysis/blob/main/PyPoll_Challenge.py)

-Click here to view Election Audit Code: [PyPoll] (https://github.com/jzaragoza21/Election_Analysis/blob/main/PyPoll.py)

 ## Overview of Election Audit
 The purpose of this project was to complete an election audit of a recent local congressional election in Colorado.
 The deliverables are as follows: